 The skin on the back of the neck by the hairline comes into contact with many things that can irritate it.
-As a result, lumps, bumps, and other skin problems are relatively common here.
+As a result, lumps, bumps, and other skin concerns are relatively common here.

 A lump can be alarming, especially if it is not within sight.
 However, many different conditions can cause a swollen lump on the back of the neck, including benign causes such as acne and irritation.
 One cause sometimes leads to another.
 For example, a boil on the back of the neck can cause the lymph nodes to swell.